dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

   BPF_END   0xd0   byte swap operations (see `Byte swap instructions`_ below)
   ========  =====  =================================================

+Underflow and overflow are allowed during arithmetic operations, meaning the 64-bit or 32-bit value will wrap.

+``BPF_DIV`` has an implicit program exit condition as well.
+If eBPF program execution would result in division by zero, program execution must be gracefully aborted.

 Examples:

 ``BPF_ADD | BPF_X | BPF_ALU`` (0x0c) means::